Home2024-05-27T15:22:58-04:00

 This perspicacious line from the Prologue of Barack Obama's "Dream from My Father" wrenched my aspiration into action.
 I started writing, furiously.
 Unlike Obama's perspective, my pain had been for the opposite reason: I was not seen by whites as a "tragic mulatto," rather I lived every day of my childhood hoping whites were not "searching my eyes for some telltale sign" that I WAS mulatto.
 This is my story.

 It's historical fiction because I cannot find enough records to substantiate all facets of the story.
-I've combed the genealogy, traveled to my father and grandmothers' birthplace, walked the graveyards, searched the churches and ... well, all the facts aren't there.
-I have written three books based on the genealogy of other families but my ancestors emerged from a journey that left too few records – slavery.
+I've combed the genealogy, traveled to my father and grandparents' birthplace, walked the graveyards, searched the churches and ... well, all the facts aren't there.
+I've written three books based on the genealogy of other families but my ancestors emerged from a journey of too much slavery and too few records.

-My paternal, great grandmother was a "freed slave."
-My grandmother, Amelia, was born to a mixed race slave named Mary (we do not know her last name) and a white, French plantation owner, the Count de Poullain, in Grenada, West Indies.
-Amelia was raised in the "Big House" and in adulthood, in an attempt to escape her black heritage disowned her mother, telling her, "Get out and never come back."
-Amelia, as a mother of twelve children, enshrined into the family commandments, "Marry white."
-Many did, including my father.
-My mother was a lovely, white, Anglo-Saxon protestant born in England.
+In Grenada, West Indies, my paternal, 3x great grandmother was a "freed slave" and my grandmother, Amelia, was born to a mixed race slave named Mary (we do not know her last name) and a white, French plantation owner, Fredric de Poullain.
+Amelia was raised in the "Big House" and in adulthood attempted to escape her black heritage by disowning her mother, telling her, "Get out and never come back."
+Amelia, the mother of twelve children, enshrined the family in her ancestors' commandment, "Marry white."
+Many did, including my father marrying mother a lovely, white, Anglo-Saxon protestant born in England.
 They met in Canada where my dad studied and became a doctor.

-It has taken five generations for the descendants of Mary to free themselves from the stigma of their black heritage but today my children embrace it.
-Unfortunately, the past 250 years have been a wasteland of bigotry, racism and bullying.
-But, on closer look, we see not only the brutality, fear, violence, and murder but also the self-respect, dignity, love, kindness, perseverance and indomitable spirit.
+It has taken seven generations to be free of the stigma of black heritage but today my children embrace it.
+Unfortunately, the past 250 years have been a wasteland of bigotry and racism, but, on closer look, we see not only the brutality, fear and violence but the self-respect, dignity, love, perseverance and indomitable spirit.

-As of the spring of 2025, the depth of historic perspective and the sweeping inspiration of oppressed people has created a two-volume duology of which I have only arrived at the middle of the 19th century.
-1840 is the year my great grandfather was born, the beginning of Volume II, and he's pushing me to make sure our story is published by the summer of 2026.
+The depth of historic perspective and the human inspiration has created a trilogy and as of this writing I have only arrived at the beginning of the 20th century.
+1900 is the year my father was born and the beginning of Book III, and he's pushing me to make sure our story is published by the summer of 2027.

 Go to Top